 What is Ibogaine & how does it work?

-Ibogaine does not cure addiction. but what it does have the ability to do is, painlessly interrupt the process of a variety of active addictions by eliminating the withdrawal symptoms and cravings associated with detoxing from them, including opioids, heroin, cocaine methamphetamines and alcohol.
+Ibogaine does not cure addiction.
+But what it does have the ability to do is painlessly interrupt the process of a variety of active addictions by eliminating the withdrawal symptoms and cravings associated with detoxing from them, including opioids, suboxone, heroin, methadone, cocaine methamphetamines, and alcohol.

 Although Ibogaine is considered an extremely powerful psychedelic, an individual will not experience what some have called a “bad trip” after experimenting with psychedelics.
 Ibogaine is better described as a “perceptual psychedelic”.
 It has been said that, “Ibogaine does not give you what you want, it gives you what you need”.
 Its special powers induce an introspective, dream-like altered state of consciousness to show or connect an individual to visions and/or memories from their life and their life alone.
 Ibogaine will do its part in cleansing the body and liver of all toxins, re-balancing the neurochemical levels in the brain and targeting psychological trauma.
 It is a powerful entheogen, with both amazing therapeutic and psychoactive addiction-breaking abilities to give a second chance at life, for those who really want one.